canonical/create-pull-request/README.md

 **Optional**

+The body content of the pull request.
+This can provide additional information or context for the changes being made.

 ### `inputs.repository`

 **Optional**

-The repository to create the pull request against.
-Defaults to the current `github.repo.owner/github.repo.repo` context if not set.
+The repository to create the branch and pull request on, for example `canonical/create-pull-request`.
+Defaults to the current repository if not set.

-The body content of the pull request.
-This can provide additional information or context for the changes being made.

 ### `inputs.upsert`